 Why does COBORD focus specifically on the CIS countries and the Global South?

-We prioritize regions with developing animal rights movements, as activists in these areas most frequently face geographical and cultural isolation.
+We prioritize regions with developing animal rights movements, as activists in these areas most frequently face geographical and cultural isolation backed by severe political, social and economic issues.
 Our goal is to overcome these boundaries and create a truly global support network, fostering engagement across Asia, Africa, Latin America, and the CIS.

 What specific difficulties do activists face in these countries?